top of page

 Marie Antoinette (1755-1793) — Queen of France

 Marie Antoinette (1755-1793) was an Austrian princess and the wife of King Louis XVI of France.
-She became Queen of France and remains one of the most iconic figures in Versailles' rich history.
-Marie Antoinette embodied the elegance and Rococo style of the French court in the 18th century, though her life was marked by political and social tensions preceding the French Revolution.
+She became Queen of France and remains one of the most iconic figures in the history of Versailles.
+Marie Antoinette embodied the elegance and Rococo style of the French court in the 18th century , although her life was marked by the political and social tensions that preceded the French Revolution .

 Daily life in Versailles

-Court life at Versailles was structured by formal rituals and elaborate ceremonies.
-Ballroom dresses like the one represented in the figurine were worn at formal events and royal receptions.
-The court costume of the 18th century reflected social status and was subject to strict dress codes.
-Ribbons, lace, and ornaments were essential elements of Rococo fashion, which dominated the aesthetic of the French court.
+Court life at Versailles was structured by formal rituals and elaborate ceremonies .
+Ball gowns like the one depicted in the figurine were worn at formal events and royal receptions.
+Eighteenth-century court dress reflected social status and was subject to strict dress codes.
+Ribbons , lace , and embellishments were essential elements of Rococo fashion , which dominated the aesthetics of the French court.

 Figurine en alliage blanc étain, peinte à l'acrylique et vernie, représentant Marie-Antoinette en robe de bal rococo, signature Helen Bourch